Generic Name: daratumumab (DAR a TOOM ue mab)

 You should not be treated with daratumumab if you are allergic to it.

 To make sure daratumumab is safe for you, tell your doctor if you have:

 Using daratumumab during pregnancy could harm the unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 It is not known whether daratumumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How is daratumumab given?

 Daratumumab is injected into a vein through an IV.
 A healthcare provider will give you this injection.
-This medicine must be injected slowly, and the IV infusion can take about 15 hours to complete.
+This medicine must be injected slowly.

 Daratumumab is usually given every 1 to 3 weeks during the first several weeks of treatment.
 Then it is given once every 4 weeks until your body no longer responds to the medicine.
 How often you receive daratumumab will depend on whether you are also receiving lenalidomide or bortezomib.